Arash217/web-app-from-scratch-18-19/README.md

 ## 5. API

-[REST Countries](https://restcountries.eu) API is used to fetch countries data.<br/>
+[REST Countries](https://restcountries.eu) is used to fetch countries data.<br/>
-API restrictions are not mentioned in their docs.
+No API restrictions are mentioned in their docs.

 <!--